top of page

 Why it works:

 The headline metric shows scale, while the supporting signals demonstrate quality and sustainability.
+Another example might focus on product adoption instead of revenue.

 Headline: